microsoft/playwright/docs/src/api/class-locator.md

 This method waits for the [actionability](./actionability.md) checks, then scrolls element into view before taking a screenshot.
 If the element is detached from DOM, the method throws an error.

-### option: Locator.screenshot.path = %%-screenshot-option-path-%%

-### option: Locator.screenshot.type = %%-screenshot-option-type-%%

-### option: Locator.screenshot.quality = %%-screenshot-option-quality-%%

-### option: Locator.screenshot.omitBackground = %%-screenshot-option-omit-background-%%

-### option: Locator.screenshot.disableAnimations = %%-screenshot-option-disable-animations-%%

-### option: Locator.screenshot.timeout = %%-input-timeout-%%
+### option: Locator.screenshot.-inline- = %%-screenshot-options-common-list-%%

 ## async method: Locator.scrollIntoViewIfNeeded